rastogiji/chatgpt-googlechat/README.md

 1. Open AI API Key
 1. Cloud Account

+## New Features Coming up
+Add Support to retain Conversation context by storing messages in DB

 Contributions are Welcome.
 Kidnly open a pull request to contribute or open an issue to discuss problems or suggest improvements.